aaron-ng/CS4500_Project/report/doc.md

 - There is a central server that all of the nodes talk to to figure out what nodes are connected and where they are reachable
 - Each node runs an instance of an Application class.
 This is where the application specific logic lives
-- Each node also runs an instance of the KVStore.
+- Each node also runs an instance of the KBStore.
 This talks to the central server to get the list of all of the nodes.
-If the application requests data that is not on the node that the KVStore is running on, it will use the data it received from the central server to talk to the node that has the data.
+If the application requests data that is not on the node that the KBStore is running on, it will use the data it received from the central server to talk to the node that has the data.
+- KVStore wraps KBStore to provide dataframe specific logic
-- When a dataframe is stored in the KVStore, the columns of it are each stored on different nodes.
-When it is requested, the columns are pulled from all of the nodes and turned back into a dataframe.
+- When a dataframe is stored in the KVStore, the columns of it are split into chunks and the chunks are distributed along the connected nodes.
+When a dataframe is requested, the list of column chunks and the schema is pulled.
+As values are read from the dataframe the chunks for the columns are lazily loaded from the network.

 # Implementation

 ##  Classes

 `KVStore`
+- Allows for putting and getting data frames

+`KBStore`
 - Abstracts away the distributed nature of the key store
 - Manages concurrency and networking
-- Allows for putting and getting data frames
+- Stores raw bytes under keys

 `Key`
 - Stores the home node and the name of an entry in the distributed key store